 What would the data protection considerations be for organisations implementing a children’s social media ban?

-It's worth noting that the digital age of consent applies to a broader range of ‘information society services’ besides social media.
+It is worth noting that the digital age of consent applies to a broader range of “information society services” besides social media.
 This term covers most online services that are provided for commercial purposes, including websites, apps, online gaming, search engines, and online marketplaces.
 These sorts of service often need to seek consent to use people’s data for activities such as profiling for advertising purposes.

 Does the regulator enforce the digital age of consent, when platforms fail to do so themselves?

-Ok, so platforms will have to get serious about age checks.
-Doesn’t that mean they will collect far more personal data?
+Ok, so platforms will have to get serious about age checks?

-- A facial age estimation process (based on a video, or a photograph); or
+- A facial age estimation process (based on a video, or a photograph).

 What other laws are relevant here?